dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## WithinChangeRuleParametersSpec
+## ChangePercentRule10ParametersSpec
-Data quality rule that verifies if data quality sensor readout value changed by a value within the provided bound.
+Data quality rule that verifies if data quality sensor readout value changed by a percent within the provided bound.